ylvali/testSelenium/README.md

 If enabled it also runs the test in efoSelenium folder (Emil Folino from BTH Blekinge Technical Institute) Then first start the app (efoSelemnium & npm start).
+And enable the // marked tests in runningTestsDbWebb.spec.js